Software Engineer Working in from of a desktop monitor

 SRE Venn Diagram by SEIDOR Opentrends

-In our work with industry leaders like Zoetis and a global insurance company, we've seen firsthand how SRE principles can transform legacy systems into modern, scalable architectures.
+In our work with industry leaders in animal health and global insurance, we've seen firsthand how SRE principles can transform legacy systems into modern, scalable architectures.
 By orchestrating microservices and optimizing cloud resources, these companies have achieved new levels of efficiency and reliability.

 However, what sets SRE apart is its relentless focus on metrics and reliability.
 Service Level Indicators (SLIs) come into play.
 SLIs are carefully chosen metrics that measure specific aspects of service level.
 They form the foundation for defining Service Level Objectives (SLOs) and ultimately, for making data-driven decisions about reliability.